BryceStevenWilley/BryceStevenWilley.github.io/_drafts/needs_edits/accessibility.md

 I.e., reading WCAG doesn't really help you _write_ accessible web content; it tells you what your final website should do, but not how to get there.
 You have to read the "other documents" for that, which we'll get to soon.

 There are several versions of WCAG.
 You should probably use the latest, but it helps to understand that each version expanded to incorporate the technologies of the time it was written and new groups of people with disabilities.
 For example, WCAG 2.0 came out in 2008 (think early Youtube and Facebook years), so it emphasizes "dynamic Web pages... including 'pages' that can present entire virtual interactive communities."
 WCAG 2.1 came out in 2018, so the technical focus is on mobile devices, but also emphasizes cognitive disabilities and low vision.
-There's some ongoing (as of November 2022) work on a WCAG 2.2, which includes additional parts on focus and authentication, and a much more redical change in WCAG 3.0, which focuses much more on user-centered research and testing, but isn't quite finished yet.
+There's some ongoing (as of November 2022) work on a WCAG 2.2, which includes additional parts on focus and authentication, and a much more radical change in WCAG 3.0, which focuses much more on user-centered research and testing, but isn't quite finished yet.

-Each succcess criterion also has a conformance level, either A, AA, and AAA.
+Each success criterion also has a conformance level, either A, AA, and AAA.
 The conformance levels are how hard it's considered to do what those statements say: A for the easiest statements, and AAA for the more difficult statements.
 WCAG itself says that <q>it is not possible to satisfy all Level AAA Success Criteria for some content</q>.

 I like to think of conformance levels as mission rankings in Sonic.

 ![A screenshot of a sonic level, with an "A" rank](/assets/blogs/accessibility/SonicAdventure2_DC_ResultsScreen.png)